Daniel Kaluuya: Personal life

 Kaluuya lives in West London.
-He is an ardent supporter of Arsenal F.C., to the extent of referring to Arsenal's North London rivals, Tottenham Hotspur F.C., as the "team who must not be named" and the "Voldemort of the League".
-August 2022, Kaluuya featured as narrator in All or Nothing: Arsenal, the docuseries about Arsenal's 2021–22 season.
-He has stated on Jimmy Kimmel Live! that his mother did not understand his success.
+He is a supporter of Arsenal F.C., to the extent of referring to Arsenal's North London rivals, Tottenham Hotspur F.C., as the "team who must not be named" and the "Voldemort of the League".
+In August 2022, Kaluuya featured as narrator in All or Nothing: Arsenal, the docuseries about Arsenal's 2021–22 season.
+He is a Christian and acknowledged his faith during his Oscar speech.
+He is the godfather of the son of his former Skins castmate Kaya Scodelario.